Abu Al-Khaseeb

 Abu Al-Khaseeb (sometimes spelled Abu Al-Khasib) is a town in Abu Al-Khaseeb District, Basra Governorate, southern Iraq.
-Its name means "The rich area - agricultural", referring to the fertile Shatt Al-Arab river.
+Its name translates to "an rich area, or an area of abundance", referring to the fertile Shatt Al-Arab river.
 It is an agricultural town, well known for its date palm farms on the river.
 Its population is predominantly Shia Arab.
 Abu Al-Khaseeb has long been a traditional center for boat-building of the mashoof canoes that are widely used by the Marsh Arabs.